whitebox-labs/whitebox-raspberry-ezo/README.md

 When the code starts up a list of commands will be shown.

 For more details on the commands & responses, please refer to the Datasheets of the Atlas Scientific Sensors.

-Note that it may be a different ttyAMA depending on your setup